Dresden–Werdau railway: Operating points

 The Windberg Railway starts at the former Block post of Freital-Ost junction on the Dresden–Werdau railway.
-From 1912, the line branched off the main line to the right and ran parallel with the freight line to Tharandt and then crossed it at the so-called Höllenmaul ("hell’s mouth").
-A further railway connection to Freital Ost station only served freight traffic.
+From 1912, the line branched off the main line to the right and ran parallel with the freight line to Tharandt and then crossed it at the so-called Höllenmaul ("hell's mouth").
+A further railway connection to Freital East-Possendorf railway line station only served freight traffic.
 In 1946, Deutsche Reichsbahn dismantled both branches as war reparations to the Soviet Union.
 All the rail operations now took place on track 1, which had originally been built as a separate link to Freital-Potschappel station.
 The Höllenmaul was filled in 1984 and completely demolished during the upgrade of this section of the Dresden–Werdau railway in 2003.
 The points at Freital-Ost junction were abolished in 2003.